PKUGaoGroup/DSDPFlex/README.md

 ## Installation

-DSDPFlex runs on a Linux machine (tested on Ubuntu 22.04 and 20.04).
-A binary named `DSDPflex` was provided in the "bin" file.
+DSDPFlex runs on a Linux machine (tested on Ubuntu 22.04 and 20.04) with CUDA support.
+A binary named `DSDPflex` was provided in `bin/`.

 Clone this repository.